Graneros: Migration management

-21st century
+International cooperation

 Nelson Mandela Square, Villa El Roble, Graneros.

-Since the 2000s, Graneros’ international relations have been characterized by sister-city initiatives and international cooperation activities carried out by the Municipality of Graneros together with diplomatic missions from Latin America and the Global South, including Algeria, Bolivia (focused on social assistance and municipal-level administrative management for Bolivian migrant workers who travel to the commune annually during the summer agricultural season), Brazil (in the field of educational cooperation), Malaysia, and South Africa.
+Since the 2000s, the international relations of the commune of Graneros have been characterized by joint town twinning and international cooperation activities undertaken by the Municipality of Graneros and diplomatic missions from Latin America and the Global South, such as Algeria, Bolivia (focusing on social assistance and municipal administrative management for Bolivian migrant workers, who travel annually to the commune during the summer agricultural season), Brazil (in the field of educational cooperation), Malaysia, and South Africa.

-Regarding foreign direct investment (FDI) from 2010 to the present, the main investing countries in Graneros include Spain (in the solar energy sector, through ownership of the Los Libertadores Photovoltaic Plant by GR Arrayán, the Nan Photovoltaic Plant by GR Hornopirén, and the Alameda Photovoltaic Plant by São Paulo Solar), the United States and Germany (Bayer Monsanto), the Czech Republic (Graneros Photovoltaic Park by Solek Holding), Switzerland (Syngenta), and the People’s Republic of China (through partial ownership of Transelec).

-In 2017, the Municipality of Graneros, together with the Embassy of South Africa in Chile, inaugurated the public Nelson Mandela Square, located in Villa El Roble (northwestern area of the commune), in honor of the Nobel Peace Prize laureate and South African leader — a historical figure central to the anti-apartheid movement.
+In 2017, the Municipality of Graneros, together with the Embassy of South Africa in Chile, inaugurated the Nelson Mandela public square, located in Villa El Roble (in the north-western sector of the commune), honoring the Nobel Peace Prize laureate and South African leader, a crucial historical figure in the activism against the apartheid regime of racial segregation.

-Since 2018, the commune has had an Office for Immigration and Non-Discrimination, under the Directorate of Community Development (DIDECO), responsible for assisting the migrant population with visa applications, work and residence permits, and access to health, labor, and educational rights.
-In 2019, Graneros received the Migrant Seal awarded by the National Migration Service of Chile.